fairandsmart/right-consent/_docs/212-config-ref.md

 $ consent-manager-back/src/main/resources/application.properties
 ```

-Most of the configuration elements can be override at the start by providing a command line alternative avoiding the need to recompile the component.
-More tips and tricks about configuration can be found in the [quarkus documentation](https://quarkus.io/docs/config#overriding-properties-at-runtime)
+Most of the configuration elements can be override at startup by providing a command line alternative avoiding the need to recompile the component.

 ```bash
 $ java -jar -Dquarkus.http.port=9999 ...
 ```

+More tips and tricks about configuration can be found in the [quarkus documentation](https://quarkus.io/docs/config#overriding-properties-at-runtime)

-## HTTP & Common config options
+## HTTP config options

-The first part of the file allows you to set specific HTTP server configuration options such as ports, CORS, proxy header management, and logs.
+The first part of the file allows you to set specific HTTP server configuration options such as ports, CORS, proxy header management.

 ```properties
 quarkus.http.port=8087